A cancer registry collects and combines detailed information about cancer patients and the initial treatments they receive to answer questions like—

 Cancer control groups and advocates work to address the problems identified.
 Then they look to cancer registries for new information to help them know if their solutions are working.

-Exaggeration or close to the truth?
 OPINIONI found some of the quotes from the recent NET SEER Database study (Dasari et al) very interesting.
 The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program is a comprehensive source of population-based information initiated in 1973 that is updated annually.
 Although the study is US-based, it represents the largest study of Neuroendocrine Neoplasms (NENs) ever recorded and is therefore a good guide to what might be found beyond USA.
-In fact, other national declarations of incidence and prevalence of NENs seem to bear these statistics out, i.e incidence rates of 7-8/100,000 ...... almost 7 times the rate recorded in the 1970s.
-If you want to understand the factors behind this massive increase, I covered this extensively in my post "Neuroendocrine Neoplasms –…
+Almost 7 times the rate recorded in the 1970s.
+If you want to understand the factors behind this massive increase, I covered this extensively in my post "Neuroendocrine Neoplasms – not as rare as you think".
+However, most things I read indicate the figures were understated (words used by several NET specialists.
+Despite this date now being 8 years…